 With MLK Day on Monday, we’ve got a long weekend ahead of us, which means only one thing: more spots to snag a deal, and more reasons to explore and volunteer in Philly.
 Read on for our Jan.
 17-Jan.
 20 top picks—just remember to bring your student ID.Continue reading “6 Places to Get a Deal This Weekend”

-On Monday, January 20, Philadelphia will come together to serve our community for Martin Luther King Jr Day.
+Looking for ways to join your community in service throughout the year?
 Below, you’ll find volunteer opportunities, along with service sites and locations, to engage with in the Greater Philadelphia Area—all curated by and with students.
-We’ve listed the opportunities in three categories:
+Read on to find a spot to serve near you.Continue reading “Volunteering in Philly: Serve Your Community at These 13 Spots”

 Caffeine and finals go hand-in-hand, right?
 Make plans to get off campus during finals week and check out a new coffee shop in Philly.
 Happy studying!Continue reading “Stay Caffeinated: 8 Spots to Study for Finals in Philly”